How To

 2. Your Family

-This section allows you to clearly state who your spouse may be, if you have any children, if you have any pets and how you wish for them to be cared for.
+This section allows you to outline your family situation.
+You'll be able to detail whether you are married, have any children or pets and how you wish for them to be cared for.

 GoodTrust makes it simple for you to indicate the guardian of your children under the age of 18 as well as that of your pets.
+Learn more about how to choose the right guardian, here.
 In the event that you may not have potential guardians for your pets, GoodTrust offers alternative options including appointing a Humane Society.
 We also make it easy for you to link your loved ones including your chosen guardians by providing their email addresses (if applicable).

 Further, GoodTrust gives you the ability to share important documents before or after you pass away to facilitate the difficult time and ensure your loved ones have access to all the important information they need.